naveensaigit/git-remote-ipfs/DESIGN.md

 # Design

-Many things are designed the way they are in order to have the same semantics and guarantees as a regular Git remote *without running any special code on the server side*.
+Many things are designed the way they are in order to have the same semantics and guarantees as a regular Git remote _without running any special code on the server side_.

-git-remote-dropbox is a [Git remote helper][gitremote-helper].
+git-remote-ipfs is a [Git remote helper][gitremote-helper].

 To support all Git operations, we need to support one capability for pushing and one capability for fetching.
 For our use case, the best way to do this is